How much does a HVAC installation cost?

-If you would like such additional components, your HVAC system cost will likely be even higher — as high as $13,000 to $17,000, according to Homeguide.
+If you would like such additional components, your HVAC system cost will likely be even higher — as high as $9,500 to $18,500, according to HomeGuide.
 Some details on different ones:

-Smart thermostats are typically more expensive than traditional alternatives, costing $130 to $300 or more, depending on the brand, special features and difficulty of installation.
+Smart thermostats are typically more expensive than traditional alternatives, costing between $120 and $260, depending on the brand, special features and difficulty of installation.
 This will often be money well spent, however, as these types of thermostats can save you money over the long run.

 “Make sure you invest here, smart thermostats can help to save you money by helping you learn about your habits, such as when you leave, when you return, optimizing energy usage and most importantly, vacation modes and the ability to turn on or off your system when you’re on your way to or from home,” says David Steckel, a home expert with Thumbtack.